IvoVellekoop/openwfs/docs/source/slms.rst

 Texture mapping involves two components: a texture and a geometry, which are stored together in a :class:`~.hardware.SLM.Patch` object.
 The *texture* is a 2-D array holding phase values in radians.
 Values in the texture are referenced by texture coordinates ranging from 0 to 1.
 The *geometry* describes a set of triangles that is drawn to the screen, with each triangle holding a 2-D screen coordinate and a 2-D texture coordinate.
 The screen coordinate determines where the vertex is drawn on the screen, and the texture coordinate determines which pixel in the texture is used to color the vertex.
 When drawing the triangles, OpenGL automatically interpolates the texture coordinates between the vertices, and looks up the nearest value in the phase texture.

 In the simplest form, a square texture is mapped to a square region on the screen.
 This region is comprised of two triangles, with the screen coordinates corresponding to the vertices of the square.
 The vertices hold texture coordinates ranging from (0,0) to (1,1).
-The graphics card then interpolates the texture coordinates between the vertices, and for each screen pixel looks up the nearest value in the texture.
-This way, the texture is scaled to fit the region, regardless of how many elements the texture map has.
+This way, the graphics hardware automatically scales the texture to fit the region, regardless of how many elements the phase map has.

 A more advanced example is shown in :numref:`slmdemo`, where the texture is mapped to a disk.
 The disk is drawn as a set of triangles, with the screen coordinates corresponding to points on the concentric rings that form the disk.
 In this example, the texture was a 1 × 18 element array with random values.
 The texture coordinates were defined such that the elements of this array are mapped to three concentric rings, consisting of 4, 6, and 8 segments, respectively (see :numref:`slmcode`).
 Such an approach can be useful for equalizing the contribution of different segments on the SLM :cite:`mastiani2021noise`.